Eyescale/Consensus/Release/Version-2.0/README.txt

 		%% .. %? %! %| %< %<?> %<!> %<?:sub> %<!:sub>

-	will be dereferenced within the narrative instance's own cell's CNDB PRIOR to the query's being launched
+	will be dereferenced within the narrative instance's own cell's CNDB PRIOR to the occurrence query being launched.

 	Such is the limitation imposed, by design, to the Consensus B% inter- cell communication protocol, that it allows only to query manifested